Crown Conversations

 December 2021 – Iran Under Raisi: Four Months In

-Crown Conversations 11 (Summary) — Ebrahim Raisi assumed office as the eighth president of the Islamic Republic of Iran on August 3, after winning the June presidential election.
+Crown Conversation 11 (Summary) — Ebrahim Raisi assumed office as the eighth president of the Islamic Republic of Iran on Aug.
+3, after winning the June presidential election.
 Replacing the centrist Hassan Rouhani, Raisi is often described as a conservative hardliner and ally of Ali Khamenei, Iran's supreme leader.
 Raisi's administration faces a myriad of challenges, including a floundering economy that remains under U.S. sanctions, the potential for renewed urban unrest, and one of the deadliest outbreaks of COVID-19 in the world.
 In this Crown Conversation, we spoke with Nader Habibi and Amir Mahdavi about the administration's domestic and foreign policies and what they reveal about the direction in which the Islamic Republic is headed.

 October 2021 – The Impact of the May 2021 Hamas-Israel Confrontation